Joan Hodson

-Joan Hodson is a former international netball player for New Zealand who was part of New Zealand's winning team at the 1987 World Netball Championships.
-She represented her country on 35 occasions and went on the qualify as an international netball umpire.
+Joan Hodson (née Solia) is a former international netball player for New Zealand who was part of New Zealand's winning team at the 1987 World Netball Championships.
+She represented her country on 35 occasions and went on to qualify as an international netball umpire.

 Early life

-Joan Hodson (née Solia) attended McAuley High School in Ōtāhuhu, a suburb of Auckland between 1975 and 1979.
+Joan Hodson attended McAuley High School in Ōtāhuhu, a suburb of Auckland between 1975 and 1979.
 She attended the Carrington Technical Institute from 1980 to 1982, studying mechanical engineering.
 Changing career direction, she studied at the Auckland Teachers Training College between 1983 and 1986, receiving a certificate in primary school teaching.

 Netball playing career

 Hodson first played for the Auckland netball team in 1982 and would stay with that team for 12 seasons.
 She was called up for the Silver Ferns, the New Zealand national netball team, in 1986 and would go on to play for the team on 35 occasions until 1993.
 Hodson was a member of the victorious team in the 1987 world championships, playing under her maiden name of Joan Solia, which were held in Glasgow, Scotland and of the team that lost 53–52 to Australia in the final of the 1991 championships, held in Sydney, Australia.
 Also in 1991, she competed for New Zealand in the Touch Football World Cup, which was held in Auckland.
 In 1993 she competed for the Silver Ferns in the World Games, held in The Hague, Netherlands, winning a silver medal.